-Danielle is the Director of the Portland OCD and Anxiety Center, is a licensed Marriage and Family Therapist in the State of Oregon.
+Danielle, the Director and Owner of the Portland OCD and Anxiety Center, is a licensed Marriage and Family Therapist in the State of Oregon.
 She received her Master’s Degree in Marriage Family Counseling (w/Art Therapy) in 2000 from Loyola Marymount University in Los Angeles, California.

 Danielle has been working exclusively with Obsessive Compulsive Disorder (OCD) and related Anxiety-Based disorders since 2002.
-In 2007, Danielle founded the specialized private practice, Portland OCD and Anxiety Center.
+In 2007, Danielle put her training and passion to help those with OCD and BFRBs into founding her specialized private practice, Portland OCD and Anxiety Center.
 Prior to this, she worked and trained for 5 years at the nationally recognized OCD Center of Los Angeles, a highly focused outpatient psychotherapy program.
 Here she worked as a therapist treating adults, adolescents, and children suffering from OCD and related Anxiety-Based conditions.
 In addition, Danielle led ongoing therapy/support groups.
 These groups included the treatment of Trichotillomania, Skin Picking Disorder, Body Dysmorphic Disorder, OCD, Generalized Anxiety, Social Anxiety, and Hypochondria.

 Before focusing on OCD, Danielle worked as a therapist at the Help Group in Culver City and Sherman Oaks, California.
 There she provided counseling in non-public schools for children and adolescents with Anxiety, Phobias, Asperger’s, Autism, and Learning Disabilities.
 Danielle also co-founded, the Social Circle, a therapy group which provided social skills training to children with Asperger’s and Autism.
 Previous experience also includes work as a therapist at the Child and Family Guidance Center in Northridge, CA and Hathaway Child and Family Center in Sylmar, CA.